zalando-incubator/catwatch/README.md

 ### Admin Console

 Currently the scheduler is being executed at 8 each morning.
-There are some endpoints
+There are some endpoints.

-    POST /config/scoring.project

-Initialise the database
+Initialise the database with test data (for the virtual organization 'galanto'')

     GET /init